Installation Path A - Automated Installation by Cloudera Manager

 - The first time you start the Cloudera Manager Admin Console, the install wizard starts up.

-- After you upload the Cloudera Manager license, or if you have elected to use a Trial license, restart the Cloudera Manager server:
+- After you install the Cloudera Manager license, restart the

 $ sudo service cloudera-scm-server restart

 - Information is displayed indicating what the CDH installation includes.
-At this point, you can access online Help or the Support Portal if you wish.
-Click Continue to proceed with the installation.
+Click Continue.